Watts-Lab/deliberation-assets/projects/talk_lab/backchannel_manipulation/pilot_1/game/practice/speaker_practice_in_instructions.md

 ## Practice telling your story to an empty room.

-The video is recording automatically so just start telling your story whenever you are ready!
+The video is recording automatically - begin telling your story whenever you are ready.

+👉 Remember, the story should be 1-2 minutes long.

 When you're done, click the button below to continue to the next stage.